Part 2. How to Manage Your Infrastructure as Code

 └── main.yml

-Each folder has a specific purpose: e.g., the tasks folder defines tasks to run on a server; the files folder has files to copy to the server; the templates folder lets you use Jinja templates to dynamically fill in data in files; and so on.
-Having this standardized structure makes it easier to navigate and understand an Ansible code base.
+Each folder has a specific purpose: e.g., the tasks folder defines tasks to run on a server; the files folder has files to copy to the server; the templates folder lets you use Jinja templating to dynamically fill in data in files; and so on.
+Having this standardized structure makes it easier to navigate and understand an Ansible codebase.

 To create the sample-app role for this playbook, create a roles/sample-app folder in the same directory as configure_sample_app_playbook.yml: